lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

     Click on the download button, then click on install for your browser (e.g., Chrome), and add the extension to your browser.
     Create a wallet as described.

-    - After setting up Metamask you will need to create two additional accounts, export all three private keys, and copy them somewhere safe we will be needing them later, lot in the project depends on that mostly our scripts for testing and interacting with alfajores testnet.
+    - After setting up Metamask you will need to create two additional accounts, export all three private keys, and copy them somewhere safe we will be needing them later, a lot in the project depends on that mostly our scripts for testing and interacting with alfajores testnet.

     ![create_account](https://github.com/lukrycyfa/crowdfund-tutorial-main/blob/main/Media/create_account.gif)  ![private_key](https://github.com/lukrycyfa/crowdfund-tutorial-main/blob/main/Media/private_key.gif)